hasadna/knesset-data-pipelines/README.md

 Data processing pipelines for loading, processing and visualizing data about the Knesset

+We are in the process of migrating to airflow, see [airflow/README.md](airflow/README.md) for details.

 Uses the [datapackage pipelines](https://github.com/frictionlessdata/datapackage-pipelines) and [DataFlows](https://github.com/datahq/dataflows) frameworks.

 ## Quickstart for data science